Diatonic Scales Explained

 A B C# D E F# G A

-As sharps and flats weren't part of the music system when these scales were first used, each scale could only begin on a specific note of the seven notes available at the time, A, B, C, D, E, F & G. First in use were the Dorian mode, which began on D, the Phrygian mode, which started on E, the Lydian mode on F and the Mixolydian mode on G. Many centuries later, the Ionian and Aeolian modes came along, starting on C and A respectively.
+As sharps and flats weren't part of the music system when these scales were first used, each scale could only begin on a specific note of the seven so-called 'natural' notes available at the time, A, B, C, D, E, F & G. First in use were the Dorian mode, which began on D, the Phrygian mode, which started on E, the Lydian mode on F and the Mixolydian mode on G. Many centuries later, the Ionian and Aeolian modes came along, starting on C and A respectively.
 Shortly after that, to complete the whole diatonic note set, the Locrian mode, starting on B was added.

 The first column of the table above shows how the scales are just 'rotations' of each other.
 It's obvious that with only seven different notes per octave available, there can only be seven ways to arrange them in order of pitch, i.e., seven scales.

-Now that we have all the sharps and flats available, we can transpose the scales to begin on any note.
-If we transpose them all to begin on the same note, we can see the how each scale's unique series of tones and semitones produces a unique series of notes.
-In the last column of the table above, they've all been arranged to begin on the note A.
+Now that sharps and flats have been introduced into music, we can transpose the scales to begin on any note.
+If we transpose them all to begin on the same note, we can see how each scale's unique series of tones and semitones produces a unique series of notes.
+In the last column of the table above, they've all been arranged to begin on the note 'A'.

 The term, diatonic means 'through the tones'.
 Dia is Greek and means through (not to be confused with di meaning two).
 Tonic refers to the tones.
 It doesn't refer to our modern use of the word, tonic to mean a key centre.
 That kind of tonic came many centuries later.